stashed/docs/docs/concepts/crds/restorebatch.md

 - **phase :** `phase` shows the overall phase of the restore process.
 It will be `Succeeded` only if all the targets are restored successfully.

 - **sessionDuration :** `sessionDuration` shows the total time taken to complete the entire restoration process.

+- **sessionDeadline :** `sessionDeadline` indicates the the deadline of the restore process. `RestoreBatch` will be considered `Failed` if the restore does not complete within this deadline.

 - **conditions :** The `conditions` field shows conditions of different steps of the restore process.
 The following conditions are set by the Stash operator for a RestoreBatch: